ClustProject/KETIPreDataIngestion/data_influx/readme.md

 - remove the 1st useless name (defalut information)
 ```

-# class influxDB
+### DB Information

+```
+measurement_list:
 - explore the specific database DB with switching database name.
 - switch database based on influxClient and the db name

-```
-measurement_list:
 - get all measurement list related to the db
 ```
 ```
 measurement_list_only_start_end:
-- Get the only start and end measurement name
+- Get the only start and end measurement name, and add the number of ms
-- Use this function to reduce the DB load time.
+- Use this function to reduce the DB load time for visualization.
 ```

-# class influxMeasurementSet
--This class get multiple influx measurement information.
+### Measurement Set

 ```
 get_MeasurementDataSet:
 - Get measurement Data Set according to the dbinfo
 - Each function makes dataframe output with "timedate" index.
+-This class get multiple influx measurement information.
 ```

-# class influxMeasurement
-- Get the specific measurement data and information.
+#### Individual Measurement

 ```
 get_fieldList: